Frequently Asked Questions

 If you don't enter 4 prints into the one category you can't win the category.
 Categories can only be won by an accredited member or non-member professional photographer that enters 4 prints into the one category.
 Read more under Entry Fees in the Rules.

-How to I find my scores?
+After judging, how to I find my scores?

 Find your scores by clicking here.